Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Kings Betting Records & Stats

-- Sacramento's games this season have had a combined scoring total higher than 239.5 points in 36 of 82 outings.
+- Sacramento has played 34 games this season that ended with a point total over 240.5 points.

-- Sacramento's contests this season have a 238.8-point average over/under, 0.7 fewer points than this game's total.
+- The average total for Sacramento's games this season is 238.8 points, 1.7 fewer points than this game's over/under.

 - Sacramento is 45-37-0 ATS this year.

-- The Kings have been underdogs in 30 games this season and have come away with the win 13 times (43.3%) in those contests.
+- The Kings have been chosen as underdogs in 30 games this year and have walked away with the win 13 times (43.3%) in those games.

-- This season, Sacramento has won 13 of its 30 games, or 43.3%, when it is the underdog by at least +100 on the moneyline.
+- Sacramento has not won as an underdog of +200 or more on the moneyline this season in four games with those odds or longer.

-- Sacramento has an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- Sacramento has an implied victory probability of 33.3% according to the moneyline set for this matchup.

 Warriors vs. Kings Over/Under Stats (Regular Season)